-It is a common functional gut condition.
-It is estimated about 1 in 6 of us suffers from IBS.
 IBS symptoms include abdominal discomfort and bloating, variable bowel habits between constipation and diarrhoea.
 The abdominal discomfort tends to get better after passing stool.
 The stools sometimes contain mucous.
-IBS sufferers often complain about the feeling of incomplete defaecation.
+Sufferers of irritable bowel syndrome often complain about the feeling of incomplete defaecation.

 Patients who are labelled with “IBS” may have underlying food intolerance such as sucrose or fructose or a small bowel bacterial overgrowth.
 It is therefore important to rule out these conditions before concluding a diagnosis of IBS.